chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 {% include heading.html id="simple-css-checkbox-revisited" title="Simple CSS Checkbox Revisited" %}

-This is a pen which I overhauled a bit since I first wrote about it in [Persistent Shadows](/articles/persistent-shadows/ "Persistent Shadows"):
+This is a pen which I overhauled a bit since I first wrote about it in {% post_url 2013-06-18-persistent-shadows %}:

 {% include codepen-embed.html slug="arouk" height="250" %}